taribowo/grimoire/README.md

-# grimoire
+# Grimoire
-Manga Reader for Windows using ElectronJS
+Manga Reader for Windows using ElectronJS and React